About this project

 Numbers show how many Steam users applied each tag to that game (Sleeping Dogs / Sifu for shared tags).

 Tags like Base-Building or Detective carry more signal than ubiquitous ones like Singleplayer.
-Around 72,000 games have real Steam user tags.
-For the ~9,000 Metacritic only titles without Steam presence, tags were predicted using an AI model.
+The vast majority of games have real Steam user tags.
+For Metacritic and Wikipedia titles without a Steam presence, tags were predicted using an AI model from their descriptions and genres.
 Games with fewer than 4 tags lack enough information to be placed meaningfully and were excluded from the map.
-Roughly 1,500 utilities and audio/video production tools from Steam were also excluded.
+Utilities and audio/video production tools from Steam were also excluded.

 Dimensionality reduction